YCL92/FastNeuralStyle/README.md

 # fastNeuralStyle

-<u>**Please note that this project is not based on standard python scripts (.py) so that it only works in Jupiter Notebook and Visdom.
-There for you need to installed them before running this project.
+<u>**Please note that this project is not based on standard python scripts (.py) so that it only works in Jupyter Notebook and Visdom.
+Therefore you need to install them before running this project.
 An alternative is to change the whole project to standard python scripts (.py) which won't take much time.</u>**

 This is the pyTorch implementation of Fast Neural Style, for more details of this network, please refer to the original paper: